 Our lasers offer you customized treatments according to your hair color, texture, and body location.
-Varying degrees of black or brown pigmented hair can be effectively treated.
-Blonde, white, silver, or red hair cannot be treated with lasers.
+The lasers effectively treat varying degrees of black or brown pigmented hair.
+The lasers are unable to treat blonde, white, silver, or red hair.

 ✤ Is laser hair removal safe?